January 26, 2017

 Nurturing relationships takes on a whole new meaning in life sciences.
 Nurturing those relationships is key to being successful.
 In our industry, you cannot afford to be pushy – you need to strike the right balance.
 Asking the right questions, knowing when to leave it, this all comes with experience.

 The hiring process and time to hire for permanent life sciences roles takes longer, which is why communication is so critical.
 You need to maintain regular contact, be open and honest all through the process.
 This allows you to add value and make a real difference to the candidate and end client.

 This is about what you can do for the candidate.
 Remember, we’re dealing with highly skilled, highly sought after professionals, so you really do need to know your stuff.
 The candidate experience should always be foremost in your thoughts.
 Don’t scrimp on good honest feedback either.

 So, to build trust as a Recruiter in life sciences you need to be a subject matter expert, otherwise you simply won’t cut the mustard long term in this market.
 You also need to have a natural passion for your sector, candidates and clients – this will shine through during your interactions and will further help you cement those strong relationships.

 And finally, I’m sure I speak for the vast majority of specialist professional life sciences Recruiters when I say this – it’s so much more than just the money and financial gain.
 For any chancers out there, beware, you will be found out.

 Thanks for reading.
 I’d love to hear your feedback, so please get in touch.
-Posted about 4 years ago
+Posted over 4 years ago